SaintHuddini/Diary-Fever/README.md

 ### User Stories

-* User story 1 : I can create a new entry
+* User story 1 : I can create a new diary entry (title, mood and entry)
 * User story 2 : I can read all entries
 * User story 3 : I can read a single entry.
 * User story 4 : I can edit and update the choosen entry.